unamundan/FermaLoop/README.md

 - **REPEAT**: plays the raw selection over and over, with just enough fade at the wrap point to prevent a click.
-Fast, no processing, but the seam is still audibly "the end of a clip going back to the start."
+Fast, no processing, but the seam is still audibly “the end of a clip going back to the start.”
 - **LOOP**: blends the tail of the selection into its head over an adjustable crossfade, so the wrap point is inaudible — the loop sounds continuous.
 This is what actually gets *processed* into the saved file.